 The Board will receive communications from Company shareholders.
-All communications, except those related to shareholder proposals that are discussed below under the heading "Proposals of Shareholders," must be sent to the Company's Corporate Secretary at the Company's executive offices at 1600 West Merit Parkway, South Jordan, Utah 84095.
+All communications, except those related to shareholder proposals that are discussed below under the heading "Proposals of Shareholders to be Presented at Next Annual Meeting," must be sent to the Company's Corporate Secretary at the Company's executive offices at 1600 West Merit Parkway, South Jordan, Utah 84095.
 Communications submitted to the Board (other than communications received through the Company's whistleblower hotline, which are reviewed and addressed by the Audit Committee) are reported to the other directors of the Company at the next regular meeting of the Board.
 All directors of the Company are strongly encouraged to attend the Company's annual meetings of shareholders.
-All of the Company's directors were present at the 2015 Annual Meeting of the Company's Shareholders.
+All of the Company's directors were present at the 2016 Annual Meeting of the Company's Shareholders.